Dan-Muchiri/Dan-Muchiri/README.md

 # Welcome to Dan Munene's GitHub Profile!

-Hi there! 👋 I'm Dan Munene, a Full-stack Software Engineer with a background in Mechatronic Engineering.
-Whether it's optimizing backend processes for efficiency or creating intuitive user interfaces, I'm dedicated to leveraging my skills to drive positive change and make a meaningful impact.
+Hi there! 👋 I'm Dan Muchiri, a Full-Stack Software Engineer proficient in Python with Flask, React, and JavaScript-based programming, and also skilled in developing decentralized applications (dApps) using Solidity and Ethers.js.
+I'm dedicated to leveraging my skills to drive positive change and make a meaningful impact.
 ## About Me

 - 🌍 Location: Nairobi, Kenya